flaviut/Honeywell-HPAx00-ESPHome/README.md

 ![demo](docs/demo.mp4)

-Designed to be compatible with HPA200.
+Compatible with HPA200.
 It *is not* compatible with the HPA300 or HPA100.
+The repo title mentioning "HPAx00" is **incorrect**, only the HPA200 will work.

 I suggest checking compatibility by disassembling your unit and confirming the control panel looks similar and is 205mm between the two furthest apart touch button pads.